marmelab/ng-admin/doc/Dashboard.md

 As soon as you define a custom dashboard configuration, it will replace the default dashboard based on all entities and listViews.

-If you just need to remove one panel from the default dasboard layout, you have to write a custom dashboard configuration from the ground up.
+If you just need to remove one panel from the default dashboard layout, you have to write a custom dashboard configuration from the ground up.

 ## Dashboard Template

-The default dashboard template iterates over all the collections, and displayes them from left to righ and from top to bottom.
+The default dashboard template iterates over all the collections, and displays them from left to right and from top to bottom.
 If you want to change the size of a particular dashboard panel, or if you want to add panels other than a datagrid, you have to write the dashboard template and set it in the dashboard:

 ```js
 admin.dashboard(nga.dashboard()